rl-institut/apipe/digipipe/store/DATASETS.md

  - **But NO merging/combining/clipping of multiple (raw) datasets!
 This can be done in (2)**

+Notes:
-The preprocessing rules can be defined in the dataset's [snakemake file](1_preprocessed/.TEMPLATE/create.smk).
+- The preprocessing rules can be defined in the dataset's [snakemake file](1_preprocessed/.TEMPLATE/create.smk).
 As all rules will be searched for and included in the main [Snakefile](../workflow/Snakefile), they must have unique names.
 It's a good idea to use the dataset name as prefix, e.g. `rule osm_forest_<RULE_NAME>`.
+- Custom, dataset-specific configuration can be put into the [dataset config](1_preprocessed/.TEMPLATE/config.yml).
+Make sure you add a **title and description**, even if you don't use any config parameters.

 > **Example:**
 > - Dataset D: Extracted ERA5 weather dataset for Germany (from dataset A)